Planda AI Wins Fintech Innovation Prize With Industry-First Technology

 We are passionate about using data to address financial wellbeing through more intelligent and personalized engagement”

-The Planda team, comprised of experts in wealth, retail banking, AI, and deep technology, has engineered the early platform to create profiling and hyper-personalization solutions that firms can incorporate quickly and easily.
+The Planda team, comprised of wealth, retail banking, AI, and deep technology experts, has engineered the early platform to create profiling and hyper-personalization solutions that firms can incorporate quickly and easily.

 The company continues to develop its platform, including training of its deep learning models and deployment of AI-powered engagement.
 Planda is backed by key industry angels and advisors.